 Eegah is really a 1950s teenage monster film.
 This was a brief fad that was created after the twin successes of I Was a Teenage Werewolf (1957) and I Was a Teenage Frankenstein (1957), which revisited classic monster themes but with the addition of a focus on teenagers.
 There were subsequently a host of teen titled monster movies – Teenage Caveman (1958), Teenagers from Outer Space (1958), Teenage Monster (1960), Teenage Zombies (1960) etc. By the early 1960s, the spate of teen monster movies had mutated into a series of teen rock’n’roll and teen surfer monster movies, which included the likes of The Horror of Party Beach (1964), Monster from the Surf (1965), Village of the Giants (1965) and The Ghost in the Invisible Bikini (1966).
 Eegah tried to graft the hoary old revived caveman story onto a teen rock’n’roll film.
 Thus we get all the customary rock’n’roll scenes with Arch Hall Jr crooning by the pool, a good deal of footage of his customised dune buggy running up and down dunes in the desert and the like.

-Hiding behind the pseudonym of Nicholas Merriweather is producer Arch Hall Sr who funded Eegah on $15,000 of borrowed money.
+Hiding behind the pseudonym of Nicholas Merriweather is producer Arch Hall Sr who funded Eegah with $15,000 of borrowed money.
 (Arch Hall Sr can also be seen playing the role of Roxy’s father under his birth name William Watters).
 The great surprise for Arch Sr was how Eegah ended up becoming a modest success, making back its miniscule budget several times over.
 The only person from the film to go onto any subsequent fame was Richard Kiel, who plays the title caveman and went onto become the steel-toothed giant Jaws in the James Bond films The Spy Who Loved Me (1977) and Moonraker (1979), as well as minor parts in other films.

 Hall Sr cast his own son Arch Hall Jr as the teen hero.
 Arch Hall Jr’s lack of acting abilities has been the subject of wide ridicule in Psychotronic film circles.
 Arch Hall Jr has the brash, pouty looks of a 1950s youth hero, combined with unusually piercing blue eyes and a prominently coiffed cowlick.
 Almost certainly, Arch Hall Jr has not a whole lot of acting ability, although to his credit he at least stumbles his way through the part with a certain brash enthusiasm.
 Arch Jr went onto appear in a handful of other films, almost all for his father, and probably had his greatest role playing the equivalent of real life killer Charles Starkweather in The Sadist (1963), before retiring from acting and becoming an airline pilot.